 What is the final wash?

 Do one last wash with a final wash shampoo such as baby shampoo.
-You need a silicone free shampoo but a shampoo that contains a sulphate to cleanse any silicone left on the hair.
-Once you have done your final wash you will start with a routine of Co washing ( washing with conditioner) and Lo poo ( sulphate and silicone free shampoo) washing instead.
+You need a silicone-free shampoo but a shampoo that contains sulphate to cleanse any silicone left on the hair.
+Once you have done your final wash, you will start with a routine of Co-washing ( washing with conditioner) and Lo poo ( sulphate and silicone-free shampoo) washing instead.

-The final wash is not stated in the Curly Girl Handbook If your want to religiously follow Lorraine Masseys book you can leave this out.
-In my opinion it will ensure hair is completely on a clean slate by removing any access built on the surface just like a clarifying shampoo would do.
-For instance if you have build up you will need to try and remove this before.
-For more advanced information on build up removal read my post on Clarifying here.
+The final wash is not stated in the Curly Girl Handbook If you want to religiously follow Lorraine Massey’s book you can leave this out.
+In my opinion, it will ensure hair is completely on a clean slate by removing any access built on the surface just like a clarifying shampoo would do.
+For instance, if you have build up you will need to try removing this.
+For more advanced information on build-up removal read my post on Clarifying here.